Disabilities and Dyslexia Service (DDS)

 You should apply for this as soon as possible and you can apply for this before you start your course.
 You'll need to complete an application form and send this to the relevant funding body along with the appropriate evidence confirming your disability.
 They will then reply to confirm whether you're eligible.
 If you're eligible you'll need to have a needs assessment at an access centre.
-We also have an assessment centre located on site.
+We have an assessment centre located on site.
 For further details of the on-site assessment centre or to book a needs assessment at the centre please visit the Contact Associates website.
-A report will then be sent to your funding body, which will write to confirm what it will fund.
+A Needs Assessment Report will then be sent to your funding body with recommendations for your support.
+You will then receive a letter confirming the details of the support.
 Once you receive this you can order equipment and organise specialist support.

 For students who aren't eligible for the DSA, such as international students, please contact us when you're thinking of applying to London Met so we can discuss possible sources of disability-related funding with you.

 For specific information for your particular funding body, please follow the links below:

 - Student Finance England – for an overview of the DSA process please see the Student Finance England factsheet

 - Student Finance Northern Ireland – Disability Support